BromleyLabs/Stride/README.md

 - Run RSK Testnet and Parity Ropsten node
 - Create user, custodian accounts on on both
 - Unlock all the accounts - in Parity it has to be done while starting the node, while unlocking in RSK is done in the script itself.
 - Get Ether for all accounts from Ropsten Testnet faucet.
 On Parity, convert some ether to WETH for testing.
-This can be done using Ox Protocol page https://0xproject.com/portal/weth.
+This can be done using 0x Protocol page https://0xproject.com/portal/weth.
 You will need to install Metamask plugin.
 And then add users into Metamask.
 Then useOx page to convert to WETH.
 Use chrome-extension://nkbihfbeogaeaoehlefnkodbefgpgknn/popup.html to add user in Metamask as importing accounts from Chrome icon does did not work for me.
 - For RSK, get SBTC using RSK Testnet faucet.

 ## Running scripts